presstofan/academic-kickstart/content/post/2019nCov_shenzhen_9_feb_2020/index.md

 * The time between the onset of symptoms and admission has been reducing, thanks to the increasing awareness of the disease and effort in prevention and control
 * Most of the cases found in Shenzhen are people who have travel history in Hubei or other provinces or/and contact history of other infected cases; the risk of being infected in public places in Shenzhen remains low
 * Nanshan, Futian, Longgang and Baoan have the most number of cases.
 However, the growth rate has been dropping
-* Older patients take longer time to recover
+* (Updated on 25 Feb) Older patients take longer time to recover; the chance of recovery within 25 days for a 80-year-old patient is only half of that of a 20-year-old
-* Early hospitalisation is crucial for preventing the virus from spreading but it does not seem to reduce the time needed for recovery

 Shenzhen government has been publishing places where the new cases were found.
 I have gathered the data and made a <a href="/2019ncov_map/shenzhen.html">map</a>.
 This will be updated daily.
 Hope you all stay safe and healthy!